 - Request for Appeal Hearing: An employee may submit a written request for appeal to the Personnel Officer within 10 working days from: 1) receipt of the final notice of discipline; or 2) the date of attempted delivery by the post office or delivery service of the notice to the last known address of the employee.
-Failure to file a timely written request for an appeal waives the right to an appeal hearing and any appeal of the discipline. - Said appeal shall be to the City Manager.
-The City Manager shall render a decision on the merits of the appeal and comment within ten (10) calendar days after receiving the grievance.
-If the City Manager resolves the appeal, it shall be final and binding. - In the event the employee or group of employees is not satisfied with the decision of the City Manager, they may request in writing that the matter be submitted to arbitration. - Appeal Hearing Officer: The appeal hearing officer shall be an individual selected through the State Mediation and Conciliation Service (SMCS).
+Failure to file a timely written request for an appeal waives the right to an appeal hearing and any appeal of the discipline. - Appeal Hearing Officer: The appeal hearing officer shall be an individual selected through the State Mediation and Conciliation Service (SMCS).
 The parties shall request that the SMCS supply a list of seven (7) names of persons experienced in hearing public employment discipline matters.
 If the City and the employee and/or his or her employee organization are unable to mutually agree on a hearing officer, each party shall alternately strike a name from the list until only one remains.
-The order of strike shall be determined by lot. - Date and Time of the Appeal Hearing: Once the appeal hearing officer has been designated, the Personnel Officer or designee will schedule a mutually agreeable hearing date based on the arbitrator's availability.
-The employee shall be notified in writing at least 21 calendar days prior to the hearing of the scheduled date. - Prehearing Notice of Witnesses and Evidence: No later than 10 calendar days before the hearing date or as directed by the arbitrator, the City and the employee (or his or her representative) will provide the other and the appeal hearing officer a list of all witnesses to be called (except rebuttal witnesses), and a copy of all evidence (except rebuttal evidence) to be submitted at the hearing.
+The order of strike shall be determined by lot. - Date and Time of the Appeal Hearing: Once the appeal hearing officer has been designated, the Personnel Officer or designee will schedule a mutually agreeable hearing date based on the hearing officer's availability.
+The employee shall be notified in writing at least 21 calendar days prior to the hearing of the scheduled date. - Prehearing Notice of Witnesses and Evidence: No later than 10 calendar days before the hearing date or as directed by the hearing officer, the City and the employee (or his or her representative) will provide the other and the appeal hearing officer a list of all witnesses to be called (except rebuttal witnesses), and a copy of all evidence (except rebuttal evidence) to be submitted at the hearing.
 The City will use numbers to identify its evidence; the employee will use alphabet letters.
-Neither party will be permitted to call any witness or evidence that has not been listed as part of its/his/her case-in-chief, unless that party can show that the party could not have reasonably anticipated the need for the witness or exhibit - Subpoenas: Upon the request of either party, and upon his or her own motion, the hearing officer will issue subpoenas to compel attendance at the appeal hearing.
+Neither party will be permitted to call any witness or evidence that has not been listed as part of its/his/her case-in-chief, unless that party can show that the party could not have reasonably anticipated the need for the witness or exhibit

+- Subpoenas: Upon the request of either party, and upon his or her own motion, the hearing officer will issue subpoenas to compel attendance at the appeal hearing.
 Each party is responsible for serving his/her/its own subpoenas.
 City employees who are subpoenaed to testify during working hours will be released with pay to appear at the hearing.
-City employees who are subpoenaed to testify during non-working hours will be compensated for the time they actually spend testifying - Continuances: The appeal hearing officer may continue a scheduled hearing only upon good cause shown

-- Record of the Appeal Hearing: The hearing shall be recorded, either electronically or by a court reporter, at the option of the either party.
+City employees who are subpoenaed to testify during non-working hours will be compensated for the time they actually spend testifying - Continuances: The appeal hearing officer may continue a scheduled hearing only upon good cause shown - Record of the Appeal Hearing: The hearing shall be recorded, either electronically or by a court reporter, at the option of the either party.
 If the City orders a transcript or makes a transcript of the recording, the City will notify the employee within three days of ordering or making the transcript and will provide a copy of the transcript upon receipt of the costs of duplication - Employee Appearance: The employee must appear personally before the hearing officer at the time and place set for the hearing.
 The employee may be represented by any person he or she may select